Rherer/restic-exporter/README.md

 WantedBy=default.target
 ```

-You can then access the metrics in your browser like:
+You can then access the metrics in your browser at ex.:

 http://localhost:8080/metrics
 ```